 Is First Solar, Inc. (NASDAQ:FSLR) a marvelous investment today?
 The best stock pickers are betting on the stock.
 The number of long hedge fund positions rose by 6 lately.
 Our calculations also showed that FSLR isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
 FSLR was in 30 hedge funds’ portfolios at the end of September.
 There were 24 hedge funds in our database with FSLR holdings at the end of the previous quarter.

 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-At the moment, there are many gauges market participants can use to track their holdings.
-Some of the best are hedge fund and insider trading interest.
-At Insider Monkey, our studies have shown that, historically, those who follow the best picks of the best fund managers can beat the S&P 500 by a very impressive amount (see just how much).
+To the average investor there are a multitude of tools stock market investors have at their disposal to value stocks.
+A couple of the best tools are hedge fund and insider trading interest.
+Our experts have shown that, historically, those who follow the top picks of the best investment managers can outperform their index-focused peers by a healthy margin (see the details here).